 Sinning isn’t only easy, but let’s be honest: it can be fun at the time.
 We’re told by our parents to be decent.
 As we get older, however, we must govern ourselves, which makes sinning even more attainable.
 But after we sin, regret usually finds us.
 Then shame.
 It’s easy to fall back on rationalizations—as I did.
 But self-realization is a healthy step toward self-forgiveness.

-“Facing the truth about ourselves is not easy,” the pope said recently.
+“Facing the truth about ourselves is not easy,” the pope has said.
 And he’s right.
 Before we seek forgiveness, we must first shine an unflattering light on ourselves.
 Why did I stumble?
 What was my motivation?
 Can I avoid the near occasion of sin tomorrow?
 Asking ourselves the tough questions is a crucial step in the process.
 Knowledge is power, but first we must know ourselves.

 We read in Proverbs 28:13: “He who conceals his sins prospers not, but he who confesses and forsakes them obtains mercy.”
 It might be easy to turn a blind eye to our sins, but we can’t shield them from God.